StructuralGenomicsConsortium/MAINFRAME_London/README.md

 In the [Wiki](https://github.com/StructuralGenomicsConsortium/MAINFRAME_London/wiki) we have summarize what these initatives strive for and elaborated on our role in this framework.

 Please look at the [Issues](https://github.com/StructuralGenomicsConsortium/MAINFRAME_London/issues) section for the latest updates.
-If you want to join the conversation, **please follow this repository** and use [Discussions](https://github.com/StructuralGenomicsConsortium/MAINFRAME_London/discussions) for questions.
+If you want to join the conversation, please follow this repository by selecting **Watch** and use [Discussions](https://github.com/StructuralGenomicsConsortium/MAINFRAME_London/discussions) for questions.

 ***
 ### The MAINFRAME London community is lead by: